Event Driven Programming

 There are many events that can occur for each object in your app.
 The good news is that you don’t have to learn about all of them.
 You simply need to know where to look for them so that, if you want to respond to an event, you can find out if the object is able to respond to that event.

-The User Interface section covers all the UI components that can be used by desktop, web and iOS apps.
+The User Interface section covers all the UI components that can be used by desktop, web and mobile apps.
 In each section you learn about the commonly used events that are available for the controls.
 You can also learn about all the event handlers by referring to the specific component or control in the Language Reference.